roberpetit/canada-product/README.md

 # canada-product
-Demo project for Challenge with angular and Java
+Demo project for Challenge with angular and Java.

 This is the JAVA back end